 It was such a relief for me to leave China.
 I had been feeling, for some time, that China was too much for me, like I was there for too long.
 When leaving I had mixed feelings.
 Loved the country in terms of scenery and travel challenges but never understood Chinese people and their way of thinking.

-So far, we faced no problems with travelling with bikes.
+So far, we faced no problems with traveling with bikes.
 We are always asked to remove the front wheels so we can easily get into the train or the subway.
 We don’t pay extra fees for bikes either.
 I struggle a lot when taking the stairs as I have to carry the bike with my two pretty big backpacks.

 Hope everything goes well with our visas tomorrow.
 As soon as we meet our friends, get visas and visit Macau we start our cycling adventure in Vietnam!